 Most courses require a specific Academic Level in Reading and Writing, and some also require an Academic Level in Math.
-These prerequisites

-Academic Levels usually rise as students work on their skills are listed in the course descriptions and in the academic class schedule.
+These prerequisites are listed in the course descriptions and in the academic class schedule.
 If the phrase "No Basic Skills" is listed, all Academic Levels are acceptable for the course.